spec-tacles/spec/README.md

 # Spectacles spec

 Details regarding how Spectacles modules communicate over various modules.
 Reference the [Discord API documentation](https://discordapp.com/developers/docs/topics/gateway#payloads) for information about packets received and sent.
+Packets should be either JSON or ETF encoded.

 ## AMQP